Advanced Systematic Kinesiology Diploma Course is the professional training programme offered by KinesiologyZone

 Many of our practitioners have made that leap into full time practice and are experiencing their full potential with Systematic Kinesiology.

-The Diploma in Advanced Systematic Kinesiology run over a period of about 15 months.
-You attend live workshops (mostly once a month), attend live masterclasses (virtual) and have an extensive Kinesiology Video Library of all the techniques to suppport your learning and skill development.
+The Diploma in Advanced Systematic Kinesiology is run over a period of about 15 months.
+You attend live workshops (mostly once a month), attend live masterclasses (virtual) and have access to the extensive Kinesiology Video Library of all the techniques to support your learning and skill development.

-The only pre-requisite to joining Diploma is to have previous training in Balanced Health or other similar foundational training.
+The only pre-requisite to joining Diploma is to have successfully completed Balanced Health or other similar foundational training.